version-manager/woof/docs/details.md

 ## Approach

-There are two main approaches: using shims and not.
+When creating version managers, there are two approaches: shims and symlinks

-## Shims
+### Shims

-In essence, the shim layer is an indirection layer that facilities opening the proper verison of node, dependent on the current context.
-The current context can include the current tty/pty, the value for 'global' version for a particular shell lanaguage, etc. I don't like shims, primarily because they incur an extra execution of the shell (usually `dash`, but it can be `bash`).
-This has an extra startup cost, and would influence things like benchmark compilation times.
-It also feels dirty to me
+In essence, the shim layer is an indirection layer that facilities executing the proper version.
+This is usually implemented with some sort of shell script.
+The version is derived from the current context, which can include the current tty/pty, current directory, or global version.
+I don't like shims, primarily because they incur a time penalty; that is, the startup initialization of a shell.
+This would influence things like benchmarks.
+This approach also feels dirty to me.

-## No shims

-Here, distinction between versions is usually done through symlinks and a hash map of the current tty/pty and the current version
+### Symlinks

+There is no startup penalty for symlinks, unlike shims.
+The tradeoff is that it is harder to implement when accounting for the current context.
+Mainly, extra code needs to be evaluated during the initialization of interactive shells (or just the primary login shell).

 ## Installing

-The installation steps for installing any particular version of any particular module are standardized.
+The installation steps for installing any particular version of any particular module are streamlined.

-Functions in modules should call `err.set` and `return` on error.
-Although the function `m.ensure` is provided, try to use the former functions instead

-### 1. Get version if one isn't already supplied

-If a version isn't already supplied on the command line, prompt the user for one.
-To get the list of all versions for a particular module, the `<module>.matrix` function is called.
-That function outputs to standard output the format.
-This is automatically cached for later (at `$XDG_STATE_HOME/woof/cached/<module>-matrix.txt`).
-Note that the version numbers in this matrix should _always_ begin with `v`

-### 2. Install the particular version

-Of the specified module, install the specified version.
-A temporary workspace is created in `$XDG_STATE_HOME/woof/workspace-<module>` to download and extract the content (which is automatically deleted after).
-In that directory, `<module>.install` is called

-After being called, the directory specified by `REPLY_DIR` is moved to its final destination at `$XDG_STATE_HOME/woof/installs/<module>/<vesrion>`
+Unlike similar projects (`asdf`), all plugins (we call them modules) are installed by default.
+Only the most popular modules are shown by default as not to overwhelm the user.

+Not only that, but all code is ran under the same shell context (with the exception of _fetchers_, (of which, many are written for Deno in TypeScript)).
+Similarly, this contrasts previous approaches since extraneous subshells are minimized to reduce unnecessary performance penalties (especially on platforms like Cygwin, etc.).
+This also means there is more code reuse between modules